astropy/photutils/docs/user_guide/segmentation.rst

 are significantly faster than the bulk properties when only a subset of labels is needed:

-.. doctest-requires:: rasterio, regions, shapely
+.. doctest-requires:: matplotlib, rasterio, regions, shapely

     >>> polygon = segment_map.get_polygon(1)
     >>> patch = segment_map.get_patch(1, edgecolor='red', lw=2)